sueszli/blog/systems research.md

 - the same applies to kernel researchers: while one could be hardening the kernel against power side-channel and physical memory attacks, the other could be working on fault tolerant network protocols for space exploration.

-as you can see, the only thing these people have in common are the journals and conferences they publish in.
+as you can see, the only thing these people have in common are where they publish.